By: Marilyn L. Davis

 My Lessons is Not Understanding

 It’s rather like the first time you took a Geometry class.
 Except there’s Plane and Solid Geometry.
-Sure, we know what a triangle was, but then again, there are several types of them:
+Sure, we know what a triangle is, but then again, there are several types of them:

 Compounding our knowledge of the triangle, we also have to know that it is a musical instrument.
 So, there’s the shape called triangle, and then there’s the instrument called a triangle.
 No wonder I failed geometry.

 Therefore, learning about any new subject means that we have to be clear about definitions, intent, and purpose.
-Usually, learning about anything new requires repetition, asking questions for calcification, and doing something more than once.
+Usually, learning about anything new requires repetition, asking questions for clarification, and doing something more than once.

 It gets frustrating to keep asking for clarification sometimes; again because we think we are smart enough to understand it the first time.
-However, asking questions is better than making mistakes.
+However, asking questions is better than making mistakes or relapsing.
 Click To Tweet

 The adage of measure twice, cut once comes to mind, or knowing which tool is the right one to use.
 When it comes to our recovery, no question is foolish.

-Unlike geometry, a musical instrument, or a tool, our recovery influences all aspects of our lives.
-If we’re confused, perplexed and don’t understand the directions on how to recover, we may just go back to our use and remember why we’re trying to get and remain in recovery.
+Unlike geometry or a musical instrument, our recovery influences all aspects of our lives.
+If we’re confused, perplexed, and don’t understand the directions on how to recover, we may go back to our use and forget why we’re trying to get and remain in recovery.

 Having questions answered, restated, or rephrased can help you to understand more clearly, removing some of the likelihood of making a mistake and taking you back to use.